Markdown

 Applicable Scenarios

-A markdown display component implemented based on markdown-it.
+The markdown display component implemented based on markdown-it.

 Basic Capabilities Description

-- Supports markdown syntax.
+- Supports markdown syntax

 ({

-html: false, // Enable HTML tags in the source code
+html: html: false, // Enable HTML tags in the source code

-xhtmlOut: false, // Use / to close single tags (e.g., <br />).
+xhtmlOut: xhtmlOut: false, // Use / to close single tags (e.g., <br />).

 // This option is only compatible with the full CommonMark mode.